-The item that is not always at the top of mind for Texans is the cost associated with the end of life.
+The item that is not always at the top of Texans’ minds is the cost associated with the end of life.
 Often families of the deceased are left to pay these inevitable bills.

-This is where a funeral insurance plan can help.
+This is where funeral insurance for seniors has helped many Texans.

 12 Necessary Questions About Texas Funeral Insurance